New on the blogHave a look at my latest posts

 • Lampshade · Riviera Maison

-• Vintage skis “RM” · Marktplaats.nl (Netherlands)
+• Vintage ski runner “RM” · Marktplaats.nl (Netherlands)

-Tip: I change the table runner with the seasons – thin linen in summer, earthy stripes in autumn, thick wool fabric in winter.
+Tip: I change the table runner with the seasons – thin linen in summer, earthy stripes in autumn, thick wool in winter.
 That way the dining table feels a little different every season.

-Secrets de Cuisine buffet cabinet with pastel-coloured cups
+Secrets de Cuisine dresser with pastel-coloured cups

 In the living room · growing quieter

-Small memories · given a big stage
+Little memories · given a big stage

 In detail · my souvenirs